Minimum Academic Record for Admission

 If a student meets all of the conditions of admission, they may continue in the program; if not, the department will recommend, in writing, one of the following to the Dean, FGSR:

 1. That the deadline for meeting the unfulfilled condition(s) be extended, with no new conditions being imposed.

 2. That the student be granted another term with conditions.
-This recommendation must include (a) an indication of how the Failure in or Failure to Complete a Course in the first term of registration will be managed (see Failure in or Failure to Complete a Course or Research Work of the University Calendar) and (b) specification of a minimum number of graduate-level courses which are to be taken by the student and the minimum academic performance required.
+This recommendation must include (a) an indication of how the Failure in or Failure to Complete a Course in the first term of registration will be managed (see Failure in or Failure to Complete a Course or Research Work under Academic Standing in the Calendar) and (b) specification of a minimum number of graduate-level courses which are to be taken by the student and the minimum academic performance required.

 3. That the student not be permitted further registrations in the program.
 This written recommendation to the Faculty of Graduate Studies and Research must include a rationale for this decision.

 Any student who does not meet the conditions of a second term of registration will not be permitted to continue in the program.